M-o-a-T/moat-kv/docs/source/tutorial.rst

 Limitations
 -----------

-DistKV currently can't translate paths, or merge many values to one entry's attributes.
+MoaT-KV currently can't translate paths, or merge many values to one entry's attributes.

 You can use either active objects (add some code to their ``set_value`` methods) or code objects (listen to A and write to B) to effect such